Inference-Time Backdoors via Chat Templates: From LLM Supply Chains to Agentic System Compromise: Related Work

-\paragraph{Template-layer vulnerabilities remain incompletely addressed.} Templates have been recognized as security-sensitive, but prior work has focused on implementation flaws rather than architectural risks.
-CVE-2024-34359~\citep{peng2024ssti} demonstrated that unsandboxed Jinja2 rendering in llama-cpp-python enabled remote code execution via Python introspection—a serious vulnerability, but one addressable through sandboxing.
-The fix worked precisely because the exploited functionality (introspection into Python internals) was not required for legitimate template operation.
-Template-based behavioral backdoors exploit a different class of vulnerability.
-They rely only on standard Jinja2 features (e.g., conditionals, loops, string interpolation) that any compliant engine must support.
-These same features enable capabilities users depend on: tool calling, reasoning modes, multimodal input handling.
-Sandboxing cannot block them without breaking core functionality.
-Systems that have patched CVE-2024-34359—and would resist template-based code execution—remain fully vulnerable to the behavioral backdoors we describe.
+\paragraph{Prior work on template-layer vulnerabilities has focused on implementation flaws rather than architectural risks.} CVE-2024-34359~\cite{peng2024ssti} demonstrated remote code execution via unsandboxed Jinja2 rendering in llama-cpp-python, a serious vulnerability, but one addressable through sandboxing.
+Template backdoors exploit a fundamentally different class of vulnerability: rather than unsafe code execution, they manipulate model behavior through standard Jinja2 constructs that any compliant engine must support, leaving systems fully patched against CVE-2024-34359 still exposed.
+We elaborate on the distinction between code execution and model behavior in Section~\ref{sandbox}.

-\paragraph{Synthesis.} Template-based backdoors combine elements from across this literature.
-From training-time work, they inherit the target: trigger-activated behavioral control.
-From infrastructure attacks, the mechanism: context injection rather than weight modification.
-From input-level research, the vulnerability: models' privileged treatment of template-formatted content.
-From supply-chain work, the vector: distribution channels where trust is implicit and scrutiny is limited.
-What distinguishes them is the absence of traditional requirements—no training access, no infrastructure control, no runtime manipulation.
-An attacker needs only to distribute a modified file.
-While templates have been recognized as security-sensitive, their use as a persistent, conditional behavioral control surface has not been systematically validated.
-We address this gap through a large-scale, cross-model and cross-engine study.
+\paragraph{Synthesis.} These threads trace a consistent trajectory: each successive attack surface requires less attacker access while preserving comparable behavioral control.
+Template backdoors represent the point at which no traditional access requirement remains---no training pipeline, no deployment infrastructure, no runtime interaction.
+The attacker's only capability is the ability to distribute a modified file, an operation the ecosystem is designed to facilitate.
+Table~\ref{tab:attack_comparison} makes these access requirements explicit and formalizes a comparison across four attack classes.